Jordan Lake Nutrient Strategy

 Overview

 The Jordan Lake rules are a nutrient management strategy designed to restore water quality in Jordan Lake by reducing the amount of pollution entering upstream.
-Restoration and protection of the lake are essential because it serves as a water supply for several thriving communities, as well as a prime recreation area for more than a million visitors each year.
+Restoration and protection of the lake are essential because the lake serves as a water supply for several thriving communities, as well as a prime recreation area for more than a million visitors each year.
 The lake and surrounding forests also provide critical habitat for many plant and animal species.

 Jordan Lake Nutrient Strategy rules readoption began in 2020.
 As part of this ongoing process DWR is participating in facilitated stakeholder engagement beginning in 2023.